artsandmetaphysics/goodlifeodyssey/_dialogues/why-not-make-america-christian.md

 date: 2021-05-22
 ---

+<span class="sc">Dijon:</span> I’ve been reading this book from the eighties for the last few weeks.
+Our grandpa esteemed it highly, and it’s still eerily relevant.

+<span class="sc">Aaron:</span> What is it about?

+<span class="sc">Dijon:</span> It’s about the causes and effects of moral relativism in America and, in particular, in our universities.

+<span class="sc">Aaron:</span> Is there anything in particular you’ve been thinking about?

-<span class="sc">Dijon:</span> If you know Christianity is true, wouldn’t you want it established by congress as the state religion?
+<span class="sc">Dijon:</span> Consider this question: If you know Christianity is true, wouldn’t you want it established by congress as the state religion?

 <span class="sc">Aaron:</span> No—even if _you_ know it’s true, other citizens may disagree.